ivalkshfoeif/Smart-Phone-App/README.md

 # Comment the next line if you don't want to use dynamic frameworks

-use_frameworks!
+use_frameworks!ß

-# Pods for YourProjectName
+# Pods for YourProjectNameß

 pod 'Alamofire'
 pod 'SwiftSpinner'